The Advantages of Using a Keypad Lock System

 Keypad locks have a different hardware design than other types of locks.
 They don’t have cylinder mechanisms, so they essentially cannot be picked or bumped like conventional locks.
 This keeps the building more secure.

 Instead of risking losing keys and having to rekey or change out the lock.
 With a keypad system, it’s easy to change the security pin code whenever necessary.

 Traditional keys and locks wear down over time; it becomes more difficult to get it to turn and function properly.
 Keypads are much more durable than conventional locks.
 A high-quality lock and keypad device should last longer with standard hardware.

-Easy installation: Many property owners think that if they want to install a keypad lock, they’ll have to make major adjustments to door frames.
+Many property owners think that if they want to install a keypad lock, they’ll have to make major adjustments to door or frames.
 That’s not true.
-In most cases, keypad locks are able to be easily installed in standard door frames and able to be installed just like any standard lock.
-Keypads are a standalone lock, so there’s no need to wire a power source to the door to operate them.
-In fact, keypad locks are either mechanical or work on standard batteries.
+In most cases, keypad locks can be easily installed on standard doors, just like any standard lock.
+Mechanical and battery-powered keypad locks are available which don’t require connection to a power source.

 Find more great keyless options: Alternatives to Using the Same Key for All Locks.

 Modern Security Solutions